By: Nicholas King.

-Just so your clear, this is not a replacement tank for the Smok Skyhook mod, as the name suggests, it is a new product all together and completely independent and can be used on any box mod that fires sub ohm coils.
+Just so you’re clear, this is not a replacement tank for the Smok Skyhook mod, as the name suggests, it is a new product altogether and completely independent and can be used on any box mod that fires sub ohm coils.

-The Skyhook RDTA tank comes in silver, gold, black and a multi-color finish, all made with the trademark SMOK expert machining and build quality.
-At a quick glance, there are no obvious design changes, and it has a classic shape with the atomiser on top of the juice tank.
+The Skyhook RDTA tank comes in silver, gold, black, and a multi-color finish, all made with the trademark SMOK expert machining and build quality.
+At a quick glance, there are no obvious design changes, and it has a classic shape with the atomizer on top of the juice tank.

 The base diameter is 24.5 mm, and it is 61.5mm high – slightly larger than the Wotofo Troll RTA so it clearly means business.
 The tank offers a solid 5 ml juice capacity, and frankly, it needs every bit of that capacity.
 Like most advanced tanks, it’s thirsty!

 The fill port is located in the metal ring which surrounds the deck, and you must either turn or remove the barrel to get to it.
 Pay attention to the markings when you fill up the tank, because there are three holes of which 2 are bottom airflow slots.
 The fill port is marked with little drop icons to differentiate them from the airflow slots.